Umesh-L/Zenith-pomodoro-and-todo-Reactjs-chrome-extension/README.md

-# ☮️ Zenith : Pomodoro and tasks chrome extension
+# ☮️ Zenith : Pomodoro and To-Do chrome extension
 <hr/>

 ### 📜 Zenith is a chrome extension developed using React.js, focused on productivity and foucus while doing and study or research on browser.